 Patients are usually referred to this clinic because they have a personal history of melanoma or atypical nevi (moles), a family history of melanoma, or numerous moles.
 Our goal is to provide expert care and high quality photographs to effectively follow moles for changes that could indicate development of a serious skin cancer called melanoma.

-OHSU Department of Dermatology features world-class atopic dermatitis expertise, as Jon M. Hanifin, M.D., professor of dermatology, and Eric Simpson, M.D., M.C.R., professor of dermatology, have been instrumental in understanding the clinical, biological and genetic aspects of atopic diseases.
+OHSU Department of Dermatology features world-class atopic dermatitis expertise led by Eric Simpson, M.D., M.C.R., professor of dermatology.
+Our eczema care team includes medical dermatology providers, pediatric dermatology providers, and works closely with allergy and immunology providers to create effective care plans to manage eczema.
+Our faculty providers are actively engaged in research, working to understand the clinical, biological and genetic aspects of atopic diseases.
 As such, the department offers numerous clinical trials each year.